Paul Galatis

 Who sets this direction?

 I was born in 1980.
 I grew up surrounded by floppy disks, monochrome CRT screens and Commodore 64s.
-Half my life was distninctly pre-internet; and the other half has been deeply immersed in the digital world.
+Half my life was distinctly pre-internet; and the other half has been deeply immersed in the digital world.
 I bought my first digital camera in the late 1990s.
-In the 2000s, I studied commerce and information systems and wrote my thesis on computing metaphors while starting a side hustle as a self-taught graphic designer.
+In the 2000s I studied commerce and information systems and wrote my thesis on computing metaphors while starting a side hustle as a self-taught graphic designer.

 In the 2010s, my partners and I built one of South Africa’s most successful e-commerce companies.
 After taking my next business through Y Combinator in 2018, my wife and I moved our young family to San Francisco, where we lived for three and a half years riding the roller coaster that is Silicon Valley.
 All this is to say, I have spent my life immersed in technology.